 The Clinton Law Firm maintains a blog on legal malpractice topics.
 We encourage you to consult our blog to learn further about legal malpractice topics.

-If you feel that you have suffered a loss due to a former attorney's negligent or wrongful conduct, please contact the Clinton Law firm for a free initial consultation.
+If you feel that you have suffered an economic loss due to a former attorney's negligent or wrongful conduct, please contact the Clinton Law firm for a free initial consultation.